pravinas/et-maslab-2016/README.md

   - Turn until you see a block.
 - Otherwise:
   - Move towards the largest block seen, attempting to center the block under the camera.
-- Exit when bump sensor under conveyor belt peg is hit.
+- Exit when PICKUP module initiates.

 Possible Failure modes: